SwyxNet/Minecraft-Server-Script/README.md

 Simply download the .sh
 Put it in a folder
-chmod u+x to make it executable and then lauch it.
+chmod u+x to make it executable and then launch it.

 Let it guide you through the setup.
 You'll have a working server in minutes without knowing any bits of code.